Minimax-Regret Sample Selection in Randomized Experiments: Discussion

 One common critique of proportional sampling is that it fails to take into account the differentiation in subgroup variances \citep{sharma2017pros}.
 Indeed, we show that when the decision-maker is not restricted to a joint decision, subgroup variances start to play an important role in optimal sample selections.
 Moreover, the minimax-regret solution with separate decisions suggests sampling proportionally to $\alpha_g^{-2/3}$ and thus oversamples the minority groups, highlighting the importance of making qualitative decisions for each of the subgroups in the population.

-While utilitarian social welfare is a natural and common choice, it may inadvertently favor groups with large proportion weights, potentially leading to unfair choices.
-An alternative is to consider the Egalitarian rule that suggests making decisions that maximize the minimum utility of all individuals in society under the least undesirable condition.
+While utilitarian social welfare is a natural and common choice, it does favor groups with large proportion weights, which may sometimes be regarded as unfair.
+An alternative is to consider the egalitarian rule that suggests making decisions that maximize the minimum utility of all individuals in society under the least undesirable condition.
 Our findings demonstrate that this indeed results in equal sample allocation across all groups when the signal-to-noise ratio is the same across all groups.
 In scenarios where signal-to-noise ratios vary among groups, the resulting allocation suggests sampling proportionally to the variance of the treatment-control difference, ensuring an equal level of confidence in estimating the treatment effect across all groups.

 One natural concern is whether the decision-theoretic mechanisms we propose for allocating samples to subgroups---given a fixed total sample budget---may interact with or change the sample size calculations commonly done for power analyses which typically assume population-proportional group allocation in the study design.
 Our resulting study designs will still satisfy the power calculations, but may be with respect to a reweighted subgroup population.
 We leave interesting considerations of experimental design that can jointly vary the total sample size, the subgroup allocation and the randomization over treatment and control, to future work.